Tap-Payments/goSellSDK-iOS/README.md

 <a name="payment_failure_callback"></a>
 ### Payment Failure Callback

 Notifies the receiver that payment has failed.
+Can be called only in **purchase** mode.

 #### Declaration